skapral/pragmaticobjects/oo-equivalence/README.md

 # OO-Equivalence

 Equivalence logic generator for Java objects.
-For information about what equivalence is, read this [post](https://www.pragmaticobjects.com/chapters/009_equivalence_101.html).
-For information on how it is generated, read this [guide](INTERNALS.md).
+For information about what equivalence is, and how it is generated, read this [guide](INTERNALS.md).

 ## Installation